Hauppauge, New York: Demographics

-There were 7,333 households, out of which 36% had children under the age of 18 living with them, 65.1% were married couples living together, 8.4% had a female householder with no husband present, and 23.3% were non-families.
-19.1% of all households were made up of individuals, and 7.7% had someone living alone who was 65 years of age or older.
-The average household size was 2.81 and the average family size was 3.25.
+There were 6,830 households, out of which 28.3% had children under the age of 18 living within (a decrease of 8.5 percentage points from the 2010 census), 61.7% were married couples living together, 18.1% had a female householder with no husband present, with an average of 2.90 people per household.
+5.7% had someone living alone who was 65 years of age or older.
+The average family size was 3.39 people.

-The median age was 42.5 years.
-For every 100 females, there were 96.4 males.
+The median age was 51.3 years, an increase of 10.2 years from the 2010 census.
+For every 100 females, there were 100.01 males.
+An estimated 94.7% of the CDP's population holds a high school diploma or higher.

-According to a 2015 estimate, the median income for a household in the CDP was $105,305, and the median income for a family was $120,044.
-The per capita income for the CDP was $41,499.
-About 2.2% of families and 3.5% of the population were below the poverty line, including 4.9% of those under age 18 and 1.6% of those age 65 or over.
+According to the 2020 census, the median income for a household in the CDP was $120,442, and the mean income was $144,898.
+On average, people paid a median of $26,868 in annual housing costs.
+About 4.4% of the population were below the individual poverty line, including 2.9% of families and 8.3% of nonfamily households.

-Hauppauge Industrial Park
+Long Island Innovation Park at Hauppauge

-The Hauppauge Industrial Park, located at the edge of the hamlet, is the largest on Long Island, and by some accounts the second largest in the nation.
+The Long Island Innovation Park at Hauppauge (formerly the Hauppauge Industrial Park), located at the edge of the hamlet, is the largest on Long Island, and by some accounts the second-largest industrial park in the United States.
+It is also reported to be the largest of its kind in the United States that is fully protected by an all volunteer fire department, the Hauppauge Fire Department.
 The park had more than 1,000 companies as of 2017 and employs over 55,000 people.
 The companies in the industrial park provide tax revenue to the Hauppauge school district's budget.
-As the park has aged, so too have its occupying companies, many of which have closed their facilities.
-One example, are the facilities of Reuters Group prior to its 2008 merger with Thomson Corporation.
-Afterwards, Reuters offices, comprising three data centers, were vacated and relocated to Times Square in New York City, the UK, and other Thomson complexes.
-The three empty data centers still are under long-term leases, but as is visibly apparent when driving through the industrial park, many corporations have either closed or vacated for newer locales.

-Starting in 1936 the current site of the Hauppauge Industrial Park housed a radio communication facility operated first by Mackay Radio and Telegraph Company (owned by Clarence Mackay) and later by ITT Corporation.
+The current site of the Long Island Innovation Park at Hauppauge housed a radio communication facility operated first by Mackay Radio and Telegraph Company in 1936 (and owned by Clarence Mackay) and later by the ITT Corporation.
 The radio facility, which specialized in transmissions to and from Europe, South America, and ships at sea, closed in 1986 but is memorialized on-site by Wireless Blvd.

 Economy

-Royal Apparel's headquarters are located here since 1992, producing American-made apparel here amongst several other east-coast locations.
+Royal Apparel's headquarters have been located in Hauppauge since 1992, producing American-made apparel here, in addition to several other U.S. East Coast locations.
 In May 2000, Skidmore, Owings & Merrill opened an office in Hauppauge.
 The 2500 sqft office is located on the second floor of the 1300 Veterans Memorial Highway building.
 Carl Galioto, the head of the company's technical division, stated that it opened the office because it had difficulty hiring New York City-area recruits.
 The location was established to attract professionals who would have otherwise been required to commute.
 Voxx International, a consumer electronics company, and Dime Community Bank are also headquartered here.